-Making a decision to start automation is easy but choosing an appropriate tool for automation is not.
+Making a decision to start test automation is easy but choosing an appropriate tool for automation is not.
 There are teams that are spending a lot on hiring new manual testing resources but find it hard to invest in automation.
 The reasons could be many.

 Sometimes, teams spend a lot of time exploring tools and get so overwhelmed with the information out there that they give up on the idea of automation altogether.
 Other times, choose a generic tool, start with automation but then, never get past the first few test cases.